Rugs add a splash of style and beauty to rooms, hallways, and entrances. They also add a level of coziness to a home.

 A good rug pad protects your floors from damage while ensuring your rug is held in place.

-But to do all of that and
+But to do all of that and provide luscious, next-tax-bracket level of comfort?

 Then cushioned rug pads are your solution.